libsl3 1.3.51003

 A sl3::Dataset is a generic way to receive data from a sl3::Database.

-It is return by a sl3::Command::select or sl3::Database::select
+It is returned by sl3::Command::select or sl3::Database::select.

 Create a sl3::Dataset